w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-use-polkadot-validator-setup.md

 $ yarn
 ```

-Now you can copy the configuration sample and start to cutomize it.
+Now you can copy the configuration sample and start to customize it.

 ```zsh
 $ cp config/main.sample.json config/main.json